localstack-samples/sample-serverless-transcribe/README.md

 > The `--stage` flag is specified to deploy the infrastructure to the `local` stage.
 It sets up Serverless to use the LocalStack plugin but only for the stage `local` to deploy the infrastructure to LocalStack only.

 After a few seconds, the infrastructure should be deployed successfully.
-You will find a `ServiceEndpoint` URL specified in the output.
+You will find a `LocalStackSampleAppEndpoint` URL specified in the output.
 This URL is the endpoint for the frontend application and should look similar to: `https://vmvs1am212p.execute-api.localhost.localstack.cloud:4566/local/upload`.

 Next, we need to create configurations for CORS settings for our S3 bucket and verification for SES: